GWEN IFILL: Next: the second of our two reports on the movement to raise the minimum wage to what some say should be a living wage.

 PAUL SOLMAN: So, what’s the argument against?

-MAXFORD NELSON, opponent of minimum wage increase: There’s two main reasons we would oppose Prop 1.
+MAXFORD NELSEN, opponent of minimum wage increase: There’s two main reasons we would oppose Prop 1.

-PAUL SOLMAN: An enforced living wage will hurt both employers and employees, insists opposition spokesman Maxford Nelson.
+PAUL SOLMAN: An enforced living wage will hurt both employers and employees, insists opposition spokesman Maxford Nelsen.

-MAXFORD NELSON: When you see minimum wages increase dramatically, as Prop 1 would do, employers tend to hire fewer workers or they lay workers off.
+MAXFORD NELSEN: When you see minimum wages increase dramatically, as Prop 1 would do, employers tend to hire fewer workers or they lay workers off.

 It’s also very difficult for businesses to comply with Prop 1, because we’re not just dealing with an increase in the minimum wage.
 We’re also dealing with paid sick leave requirements, increased record-keeping requirements, restrictions in hiring part-time workers, and a host of other requirements that these businesses have to comply with.